sbarabe/SBK_WRISTBLASTER/README.md

 - **Power On:** Flip the main power switch.
 - **Cyclotron On:** Flip the cyclotron switch, you can fire when switch is on.
 - **Fire Type:** Flip Activate Switch to select between Capture or Burst Fire.
-- **Fire :** Press the trigger button to initiate the firing sequence with synchronized LED and sound effects.
+- **Fire :** Press the trigger button to initiate the firing sequence with synchronized LEDs and sound effects.
-- **Overheat:** Blaster will overheat, vent and reboot after a few Burst shots or a Long Capture shot.
+- **Overheat:** Blaster will overheat, vent and reboot after a few Burst shots or a long Capture shot.
+Blaster is cooling down while in idle...
 - **Party Mode:** Engage in playback mode.
+- **Smoke:** While in Power Off state, you can enable/disable the smoke device by pressing the Fire Button for 3 seconds.
+You will see the Top White indicator switching form green/red to show smoke device status : green = enabled, red = disabled.

 ## Schematics